Thursday, February 23

 Facts about Wisconsin

-I will be posting a certificate of completion next week for anyone who has read all the quick facts about each of the fifty states in the United States.
-You can print it out, sign it, and give it to your child/ren for their participation and completion of the quick facts about the fifty states.
+Next week, I will post a certificate of completion for anyone who has read all the quick facts about the fifty states in the United States.
+You can print it out, sign it, and present it to your child or children to acknowledge their participation and completion of the quick facts about the fifty states.

 Wisconsin famous person alert: